SS Carnatic

-SS Carnatic was a British steamship built in 1862-63 by Samuda Brothers at Cubitt Town on the Isle of Dogs, London, for the Peninsular and Oriental Steam Navigation Company (P&O).
-She operated on the Suez to Bombay run in the last years before the Suez Canal was opened.
-This route gave a fast, steamship-operated route from Britain to India, connecting with similar steamships running through the Mediterranean to Alexandria, with an overland crossing to Suez.
+SS Carnatic was a British steamship built in 1862-63 by Samuda Brothers at Cubitt Town on the Isle of Dogs, London, for the P&O. She operated on the Suez to Bombay run in the last years before the Suez Canal was opened.
+This route gave a fast, steamship-operated route from Britain to India, connecting with similar steamships running through the Mediterranean Sea to Alexandria, with an overland crossing to Suez.
 The alternative was to sail round the Cape of Good Hope, a distance at which steam ships were not, in the early 1860s, sufficiently economical to be commercially competitive with sail.

 As one of the first British steamships to use a compound engine, Carnatic achieved a much better fuel economy (at 2lbs of coal per indicated horsepower-hour) than most other contemporary steamers.
 P&O had a number of compound-engined ships built in the first half of the 1860s: Poonah (1863), Golconda (1863) and Baronda (1864).

-In 1869, she ran aground on a coral reef in the Red Sea and broke apart the following morning, with the loss of 31 lives.
+In 1869, she ran aground on a coral reef in the Red Sea and broke apart the following morning, with the loss of 30 lives.
 Her wreck was rediscovered in 1984 and is now a popular scuba diving site.